pnsaeta/p064/docs/FO-ContourIntegration.md

 \begin{equation}
 \frac{1}{z^2+1} = \frac{1}{(z+i)(z-i)}
 \end{equation}
 has poles at $$z = \pm i$$.
-If we close the contour in the upper half-plane, as illustrated in the figure, then we proceed around the contour in the positive direction and we enclose the pole at $$z = i$$.
+By closing the contour in the upper half-plane, as illustrated in the figure, we proceed around the contour in the positive direction (counterclockwise) and we enclose the pole at $$z = i$$.
 By the residue theorem, therefore, the value of the integral $$I$$ is $$2 \pi i$$ times the residue at $$z = i$$.
 Let $$\xi = z-i$$, so that the integrand in the vicinity of the pole has the form.